MiaBuild and Guide

 Passive comments

-• Slot 2: Speed is king in this slot for any healer, but Healing Done can work in the meantime.
+• Slot 2: Speed is king in this slot for any healer.

 • Slot 3: Synergy is great on any healer as it allows them to boost the damage their party members will deal by simply healing them.
 If you don't need that, you can focus instead of improving the survivability by getting the DMG Taken talents.